jimsmart/schema/README.md

 Currently supporting the following database engines / SQL dialects:

-- SQLite
-- Postgres
 - Microsoft SQL Server
+- MySQL
 - Oracle
+- Postgres
-- MySQL
+- SQLite

-TODO driver capability testing is in the process of being moved to a separate package, [drivercaps](https://github.com/jimsmart/drivercaps)
+For a list of supported drivers, and their capabilities with regards to sql.ColumnType support, see [drivercaps](https://github.com/jimsmart/drivercaps)

 ## Installation
 ```bash